bckslash/GamesLibrary/README.md

 ## Roadmap

-See the [open issues](https://github.com/Robert Smrek/AWT - Games Library/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/bcksalsh/GamesLibrary/issues) for a list of proposed features (and known issues).

-## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

--   If you have suggestions for adding or removing projects, feel free to [open an issue](https://github.com/Robert Smrek/AWT - Games Library/issues/new) to discuss it, or directly create a pull request after you edit the _README.md_ file with necessary changes.
--   Please make sure you check your spelling and grammar.
--   Create individual PR for each suggestion.
--   Please also read through the [Code Of Conduct](https://github.com/Robert Smrek/AWT - Games Library/blob/main/CODE_OF_CONDUCT.md) before posting your first idea as well.

 ### Creating A Pull Request